-Due to their social structure, the false killer whale’s mass strandings can be common, with the largest involving over 1,000 animals.
+Due to their social structure, the false killer whale’s mass strandings can be expected, with the largest involving over 1,000 animals.

 Frasers’ dolphins are generally seen in large schools of 50-100, although herds of several thousand have been spotted.

 The killer whale is also commonly known as the Orca, a name taken from its binomial name of Orcinus orca.
-Killer whales are the largest dolphin family members, growing from 6 to 8 meters long and weigh 5.9 tons.
+Killer whales are the most prominent dolphin family members, growing from 6 to 8 meters long and weighing 5.9 tons.
 Females of the species are smaller than males.